dmdevgo/RxPM/README.md

     }
 }
 ```
-In this sample initialisation of the states and actions done in their blocks, but you also can do it in onCreate() or other callbacks.
-Don't forget to use untilDestroy() or other similar extension.
+In this sample the initialisation of states and actions is done in their own blocks, but it's also possible to do it in `onCreate()` or other callbacks.
+Don't forget to use `untilDestroy()` or other similar extension.
 ### Bind to the PresentationModel properties
 ```kotlin
 class CounterActivity : PmActivity<CounterPm>() {